88-degrees/Book-of-Changes/en/appendix02s1.md

 1. '*He is treading on hoarfrost; -- the strong ice will come (by and by)*:' -- the cold (air) has begun to take form.
 Allow it to go on quietly according to its nature, and (the hoarfrost) will come to strong ice.

-2. The movement indicated by the second six, (divided),is '*from the straight (line) to the square*.' '(Its operation), without repeated effort, in every way advantageous,' shows the brilliant result of the way of earth.
+2. The movement indicated by the second `SIX`, (divided),is '*from the straight (line) to the square*.' '(Its operation), without repeated effort, in every way advantageous,' shows the brilliant result of the way of earth.

 3. '*He keeps his excellence tinder restraint, but firmly maintains it*:' -- at the proper time he will manifest it.
 'He may have occasion to engage in the king's service: -- great is the glory of his wisdom.